baoduy/npm-restful-action-creator/README.md

 [![DevDependencies](https://img.shields.io/david/dev/baoduy/Restful-Action-Creator.svg)](https://david-dm.org/baoduy/Restful-Action-Creator?type=develop)

 ## How It Work?
-Let's review the Rest endpoint below which have the:
+Let's review the Rest API below which has the:
 - Base URL: http://localhost
 - The endpoint: /api/CoreDate/Customers
-- 11 Actions which allow manipulating the customer information includes Departments and Notes.
+- 11 Actions that allow manipulating the customer information includes Departments and Notes.
 ![RestApi](https://raw.githubusercontent.com/baoduy/restful-action-creator/develop/docs/SampleResApi.PNG)

 ### 1. Develop Client Actions Helper for SPA application
-Assume, I using React JS Framework here to develop an SPA application.
-However, this component will work for all (Angular, Vue, PreactJs, ...) frameworks.

-For each actions above we need to develop a method which calling the API and return the value as below.
+For each actions of the Api above we need to develop a method which calling the API and return the value as the sample below.

 ```javascript
 const axios = require('axios');
 //Create instance